colinyjchung/jinnzhong/content/posts/20240212-plot-beat-patterns.md

 ## 5 Types of Inciting Incidents / Disruptions (DSR)

-### Ally Attacked
+### Prot/Ally Attacked
-* Ally is cursed, poisoned, or injured
+* Prot or Ally is cursed, poisoned, or injured
-* Ally is abducted, caught, or imprisoned
+* Prot or Ally is abducted, caught, imprisoned, lost, or abandoned
-* Ally is murdered, slain, or wronged
+* Prot or Ally is murdered, slain, or wronged

 ### Comes/Goes to Town
 * Stranger comes to town: rival, hero, or new ally